Talking To Tina

 A: QR codes are becoming increasingly popular in businesses, hospitals and even in today’s job search.
 QR means quick response.
 The unique image resembling a postage stamp is popping up everywhere these days!
 If you have a smart phone, you simply scan the QR code and the embedded link information will transport you to a web based window.
 For more information check out this article written by Pamela Babcock and posted by SHRM (Society of HR Management).

 Q: Does online social media really make a difference?
 I am on linkedin.com and have 45 contacts.
 As an executive, I have always been advised to ‘stay away’ from posting too much information about myself.
 I am a baby boomer, aged 57.
-What is your social media recommendation for an out of work senior executive trying to regain employment?
+What is your social media recommendation for an out-of-work senior executive trying to regain employment?

 My professional advice to you is, post a picture if you have not already done so.
 Join the maximum number of groups allowed so that you have a broad pool of individuals at your fingertips.
 Start reading posts from other users and respond.
 You will gain perspective from other online executives and professionals which will help you determine where you fit in.
 The active online users market their thoughts and ideas openly.
 These are not individuals writing for the media.
 These are not individuals putting a spin towards increasing television or news program ratings.
 These are real people with real thoughts.
 Your peers.